ethdebug/format/docs/source/format.md

 Note that if the function is being called is `virtual` then the declaration site may not have any corresponding body.

-Each element of the arguments array is a dictionary with the following fields:
+Each element of the `arguments` array is a dictionary with the following fields:
 * `sort`: `"program"` or `"return_address"`. `"program"` has the same interpretation as in the `type` dictionary above. `"return_address"` is a refinement of the `pc` type indicating this stack slot holds the return address of the call being performed.
 * `position`: The logical position of the **parameter** represented by this stack value.
-The ordering of parameters is defined by their program declaration order, with the first formal parameter to a function has position `0`, the next `1`, etc. As with the stack, a single logical argument can be spread across multiple stack slots.
+The ordering of parameters is defined by their program declaration order, where the first formal parameter to a function has position `0`, the next `1`, etc. As with the stack, a single logical argument can be spread across multiple stack slots.
 If multiple entries share the same `position` value, then those arguments should have a `representation` field that has a `componentOf` entry.